The Global Financial Inclusion Index Methodology

 The Global Financial Inclusion Index (Index) methodology, developed by the Centre for Economics and Business Research (Cebr), combines various data sources into one unified measure of financial inclusion at the market level.
 Structurally, the Index is split into three pillars—government, financial system, and employer support—which in turn consist of a varying number of indicators.

-An indicator can consist of single or multiple variables derived from a combination of publicly available data sources and survey-based research.
-The data points are combined to provide an indicator score, subsequent pillar score, and headline Index ranking by market.
+Indicators consist of single or multiple variables derived from a combination of publicly available data sources and survey-based research.
+Data points are combined to provide an indicator score, subsequent pillar score, and headline Index ranking.

 Government support